brooks-code/fuzzy-carnival/README.md

 ### Usage requirements

-- Only *Bash* (or a compatible shell), that's it, really.
+ - *Bash* (or a compatible shell), that's it, really.
-  - Standard Unix utilities: date, awk (preferably GNU awk for FPAT), sed, printf, mv, grep and alias (built-in shell).
+  - Standard Unix utilities: date, awk (preferably GNU awk (gawk) for FPAT), sed, printf, mv, grep and alias.

 > [!NOTE]
 > **In short:** you should not need to install anything more than the *dailyword* program.
-In standard Unix systems, required utilities are built-in by default.
+In standard Unix systems, **most** required utilities are built-in by default and if not, the installer will handle the dependencies properly.

-### Dataset building
+### Dataset building requirements

 Only if you want to experiment with the [data processing](#data-processing) and build the definitions dataset from scratch.
 You'll need: